K4os-1534/K4os-1534/README.md

 ### / whoami

-I'm a cybersecurity student working my way through penetration testing — methodically, one box at a time.
+I'm a cybersecurity student working my way through penetration testing, one box at a time.
 I compete in CTFs to sharpen what I learn, and I document everything worth documenting in my repositories.

 No filler.
 No fluff.
 Just the work.